MKand/GatewayAPI/demos/multi-team/Instructions.md

 ## Header based routing
 We're going to do some header based routing.
 Let's say AppA has a new version that the team wants to allow beta-testers to use.
-So, users with the header "env=beta" are allowed to access the new version.
+So, users with the header "env=canary" are allowed to access the new version.

 ```sh
 cd $WORKDIR/demos/multi-team/team-a-version-2/app-repo